 This Finiss Merax is hugely popular on Amazon with over 100+ reviews.
 Let’s look closer, and see what the reason for all of the attention is.

 It rolls on 26“ wheels, which are double walled.
 It makes them little-bit stronger compared with single-wall rims but heavier too.
 It is only available in one size (19“) for riders from 5’10“ to 6’2“.
-The frame material is aluminum, which Merax claims has been heat treated.
-Typically bikes have 1 color-scheme and different frame sizes, this Merax has 1 size and 3 different color-schemes!
+The frame material is aluminum, which Merax claims have been heat treated.
+Typically bikes have 1 color-scheme and different frame sizes, this Merax has 1 size and 3 different color schemes!

 It has a front shock with 80mm travel.
 Typically the best mountain bikes under $500 have 100mm which is better, but this bike is much cheaper too.
 It can perform, but if you’re above 200 pounds, then it’s too much for the shock.
 You can always upgrade the front shock if you feel the need.

 It has both front and rear disc brakes.